 Trichocereus deserticola (Echinopsis)

-Trichocereus deserticola is a plant with a complex and close relationship to Trichocereus fulvianus and Trichocereus chalaensis.
+Trichocereus deserticola is a plant with a complex and close relationship to Trichocereus fulvilanus and Trichocereus chalaensis.
 Their habitats touch each other in one certain area between Paposo and El Cobre.
-While Trichocereus fulvianus grows from Caldera in the north to El Cobre and Trichocereus deserticola grows from Paposo down in the south to Tocopilla in the north.
-While some taxonomists regarded Trichocereus fulvianus to be unrelated to Trichocereus deserticola, I really don´t share that opinion.
-Yes, Trichocereus deserticolus / deserticola is different from Trichocereus fulvianus, but there clearly is some kind of relationship to be seen.
+While Trichocereus fulvilanus grows from Caldera in the north to El Cobre and Trichocereus deserticola grows from Paposo down in the south to Tocopilla in the north.
+While some taxonomists regarded Trichocereus fulvilanus to be unrelated to Trichocereus deserticola, I really don´t share that opinion.
+Yes, Trichocereus deserticolus / deserticola is different from Trichocereus fulvilanus, but there clearly is some kind of relationship to be seen.

 Trichocereus deserticolus is a branched plant that does not get as big as other Trichocereus species.
 It´s usually somewhere between 1-2 meters tall, but most of them are around 1 meter.